basheerkp/TSOUP/README.md

-1337x Scraper with Jsoup and Kotlin jetpack compose
+- 1337x Scraper with Jsoup and Kotlin jetpack compose

-this app is meant to use for educational purposes only
+- Meant for educational purposes only